ubco-W2022T2-data301/project-group-group-2/final_report_group02.md

 ##### Stephens's EDA findings:
+My research question delved deeply into capital city data of the last year and my Exploratory data analysis focused primarily on that.
+When looking into the housing index data of capital cities over the entire time period *1980-2022*, there are 2 significant points in time:
+    1. The first is that Victoria is the only capital city to have actually dropped in housing index cost since
+    2. The second is that all of the capital cities index values converge around the time of 2017.

+Looking specifically at the index results of the last year, the rankings from highest to lowest index value are:
+    1. Winnipeg
+    2. Quebec
+    3. Victoria
+    4. Halifax
+    5. Ottawa
+    6. Edmonton
+    7. St. John's
+    8. Regina

+An interesting calculated data point for the last year was the maximum change in index (taking the highest and lowest possible values).
+Of that, the suprising lowest change in index was that of Ottawa.
+It changed less than a single point in value.
+Which means that for the last year the value of houses in Ottawa have had a near completely proportional change to the income and the cost of other essential goods in the city.
+The other significant city for the maximum change in index was Winnipeg, ranking the highest for change with a significant 12 point change for the maximum and minimum of the year which is reflected in the graph of index values in the last year.

+The second data set explored was the qualitative non-response rates of capital cities.
+This one, while not as extensive revealed a few interesting things.
+While ranking 3rd lowest for housing index within the last year, Edmonton specifically had the highest non-response rates for dwelling conditions non-response, tenure non-response, monthly rent non-response, and mortgage payment non-response by a significant margin.
+The Winnipeg and Quebec both rank within the the top 2-4 for all of those categories as well.
+St John's consistently ranks low, correlating to it's position in the index chart, while Regina ranks around 4th lowest in those categories consistently.
+There seems to be a slight correlation betweent the qualitative non-response data and the Index ranking with a strong exception being Edmonton

 #### Reasearch Question 1 (Jack) and results:
 So for my reaserch question, I looked at the trends in value across canada to see if there is any sort of a pattern that could lead to any conclusions about the potential next few years.